There’s a little secret in personal finance that no “guru” will tell you.

 - Leverage time and debt

-Yet give completely different advice to their audience.
+Yet so-called “gurus” give completely different advice to their audience.

-Most of the financial experts were not wealthy before creating their business either.
-In fact, if you look at most personal finance experts, they became wealthy because of their business giving personal finance advice.
-Not because of the advice they espouse and suggest you follow.
+Most of the financial experts were not wealthy before creating their businesses, either.
+In fact, if you look at most personal finance experts, they became wealthy because of their personal finance advice businesses!
+It wasn’t because of the advice they espouse and suggest you follow.

-In the book, The Millionaire Fastlane MJ DeMarco discusses this very topic of fake gurus.
-As DeMarco states, the techniques they recommend aren’t for wealth building, but to maintain your wealth — a key difference.
+In the book The Millionaire Fastlane M.J.
+DeMarco discusses this very topic of fake gurus.
+As DeMarco states, the techniques they recommend aren’t for wealth building, but for maintaining your wealth — a key difference.

-To be clear, yes I do agree with the tips and techniques they recommend will make you better off than the average American.
+To be clear, I do agree that a lot of the tips and techniques they recommend will make you better off than the average American.
 But the average American gets paid for hours worked and is a tax slave.

-This is why when seeing reports of Donald Trump paid little in taxes, the average American is outraged.
+This is why, when seeing reports that Donald Trump paid little in taxes, the average American is outraged.
 The average person does not understand basic business concepts, taxes, and finance.
 They don’t understand as a business owner you have much more control over your income and the taxes you pay.
 Business owners have the capability to delay taxes (in some cases indefinitely).

-Whereas a wage earner is pretty much screwed.
-Your options to reduce taxes are pretty much limited to an employee-sponsored retirement plan.
-Therefore as an employee, you effectively pay more taxes.
+However, a wage earner is pretty much screwed.
+Your options to reduce your taxes are pretty much limited to an employee-sponsored retirement plan and having children.
+Therefore, as an employee, you effectively pay more taxes.

 It’s not how much you make, but how much you keep.

-An employee gets paid for the hours worked, so by very nature is not scaleable and limits your wealth creation ability.
+An employee gets paid for the hours worked, so by its very nature your income is not scaleable and your wealth creation ability is limited.

-Yet you almost never hear these financial experts recommending starting a business.
+Yet you almost never hear the financial experts recommending that you start a business.

 I once had a neighbor tell me they wanted to start a business that was easy.
 I almost spit out my drink when I heard that and tried to contain my chuckle.

-If they even follow it at all.
-Only 10% complete a book or course they’ve purchased.
-I suspect much less even implement what they’ve just read.
+That is if the audience even follows it at all.
+Only 10% of consumers complete a book or course they’ve purchased.
+I suspect fewer even implement what they’ve just read.
 So most can’t even follow the basic advice the experts recommend.
-It is similar to the stationary bicycle that turns into the eventual clothes hanger.
+It is similar to the stationary bicycle that eventually turns into a clothes hanger.

-I saw this exact same message by readers of my blog Investor Junkie.
-I’ve always looked at investing as more holistic which includes owning a business.
+I saw this exact same phenomenon among the readers of my blog Investor Junkie.
+I’ve always looked at investing as more holistic, which includes owning a business.
 I did a formal survey with my audience on the topics they wanted to see on my blog.
 They wanted easy solutions: ways to save more, pay off debt, and minimize expenses.
-Almost no-one wanted information on how to create a business.
+Almost no one wanted information on how to create a business.

 So I removed most of the entrepreneurial content.